Skip to main content

 Our group’s research on biodegradable polymers combines experimental characterisation with physics-based constitutive modelling.

 Biodegradable polymers are materials that are designed to degrade, and eventually disappear, after they have fulfilled their intended structural function.
-They are increasingly being used for a variety of applications, including packaging, coatings, and agricultural films.
-They are also attractive materials for biomedical implants such as cardiovascular stents and orthopaedic fixtures.
+They are increasingly being used for a variety of applications, including packaging, coatings, agriculture, and biomedical implants.
 To accurately predict the behaviour of these materials over long time scales, it is critical to understand the underlying chemo-mechanical couplings.
 One the one hand, mechanical properties (stiffness, strength, and toughness) evolve during degradation as the molecular weight decreases due to chemical degradation.
 On the other hand, mechanical forces impact the kinetics of diffusion and degradation.
 In our group, we conduct experiments to probe the effect of environmental conditions (water, temperature, applied loads) on the degradation and mechanical properties of degradable plastics, like PLA.
 We also develop continuum constitutive models that couple hydrolytic degradation to the large deformation, elasto-viscoplastic response of the polymers.

 Micromechanics of heterogeneous materials